Estimating fast mean-reverting jumps in electricity market models: Practical implementation

 In this section, we study the performances of our estimation procedures on simulated data of the process defined by \eqref{our model first part}-\eqref{our model second part}-\eqref{our model third part}.
 We tested a wide range of values for $(\lambda_n,\beta_n)$ in order to illustrate the results of Theorem \ref{estimatorcj}.
 To be consistent with real data, the process is simulated with a step time $\Delta_n = 10^{-4}$, which is the order of magnitude corresponding to one year of hourly data observations.
 We pick

-corresponding to the logarithm of an Ornstein-Uhlenbeck process with the mean reverting parameter equal to 100 and volatility parameter equal to 2.
+corresponding to the exponential of an Ornstein-Uhlenbeck process with the mean reverting parameter equal to 100 and volatility parameter equal to 2.
 The sizes of the jumps follow the law $0.4\left(-\mathcal{E}\left(15\right)\right) + 0.6\mathcal{E}\left(10\right)$, with $\mathcal E(\rho)$ denoting the exponential distribution with parameter $\rho>0$.
-Figure \ref{simuX} illustrates a sample paths of the process for different parameters $\lambda_n$ and $\beta_n$.
+Figure \ref{simuX} illustrates a sample path of the process for different parameters $\lambda_n$ and $\beta_n$.
 We realize 10000 simulations.
-We use jump detection under Assumption \ref{assumpestimatorn}\,(I) as well as under Assumption \ref{assumpestimatorn}\,(II), the latter corresponding to filtering the previous jumps by keeping only increments that have successive opposite signs.
-Table \ref{tab_simu} shows the different results of estimated $(\widehat{\lambda}_n,\widehat{\beta}_n)$ using a threshold equal to $5\hat{\sigma}\Delta_n^{-0.01}$.
-As expected, for large $\beta_n$, the estimation on filtered jumps gives satisfactory results of $\widehat{\beta}_n$, whatever the value of $\lambda_n$, and seems to slightly underestimate $\lambda_n$, whereas the estimation under Assumption \ref{assumpestimatorn}\,(I) gives bad results on $\widehat{\beta}_n$ and overestimates $\lambda_n$.
-For small values of $\beta_n$, the estimation under Assumption \ref{assumpestimatorn}\,(I) is more efficient for both $\lambda_n$ and $\beta_n$.
-The results for $\beta_n=20$ highlights, as expected, the need in Assumption \ref{assumpestimatorn}\,(II) to have a small number of jumps ($\lambda_n=10$) to get satisfactory results.
-Because of the expected $\beta_n$ on real data, we will focus, in the next section, on the estimation procedure on filtered jumps ({\it i.e.} under Assumption \ref{assumpestimatorn}\,(II)).
-This choice is also justified by the fact that an underestimating the numbers of spikes seems to have a lower impact on the quality of $\widehat{\beta}_n$ than an overestimating them.
+We use jump detection using Algorithm (I), corresponding only to the use of a threshold, as well as Algorithm (II), corresponding to filtering the previous jumps by keeping only increments that have successive opposite signs, respectively working theoretically in the case of \ref{assumpestimatorn}\,(I) and \ref{assumpestimatorn}\,(II).